 – Members, consisting of ICANN Accredited Registrars that have met requirements and paid membership fees.

-– Executive Committee, including a Chairman, Vice-Chair Policy, Vice-Chair Technical Operations, Secretary, and Treasurer.
+– Executive Committee, including a Chair, Vice-Chair of Policy, Vice-Chair of Technical Operations, Secretary, and Treasurer.

-– GNSO Council Members, elected by the Registrar Stakeholder Group to represent Europe, Asia Pacific, and North America.
+– GNSO Council Members, elected by the Registrar Stakeholder Group to represent three different geographical regions

 – Nominating Committee Member elected by the Registrar Stakeholder Group to serve on NomCom.